tezos/tezos-mirror/docs/introduction/test_networks.rst

 Future Networks
 ---------------

-At some point, there will be a proposal for a successor to the Babylon protocol (let's call it C for now).
-After C is injected, a new test network (let's call it C-net) will be spawned.
-It will run alongside Babylonnet until either C is rejected or activated.
-If C is rejected, C-net will end, unless C is immediately re-submitted for injection.
-If, however, C is activated, Babylonnet will end and C-net will continue on its own.
+At some point, there will be a proposal for a successor to the current protocol (let's call this new protocol P).
+After P is injected, a new test network (let's call it P-net) will be spawned.
+It will run alongside the latest test network until either P is rejected or activated.
+If P is rejected, P-net will end, unless P is immediately re-submitted for injection.
+If, however, P is activated, the previous test network will end and P-net will continue on its own.

 Old Networks
 ------------